hashicorp-services/tfm/README.md

 export DST_TFC_PROJECT_ID="Destination Project ID for workspaces being migrated by tfm.
 If this is not set, then Default Project is chosen"
 ```

+### Nuke

+If workspaces that have been created in the destination organization need to be destroyed, `tfm nuke workspace` can be used to remove all workspaces that tfm created.
+This is done by listing all workspaces in the destination organization and checking if the `SourceName` is set to `tfm`.
+This command will prompt for confirmation.
+If Confirmed tfm will delete the workspaces.
+This is a destructive operation and the workspaces can not be recovered.

 ## Architectural Decisions Record (ADR)